bfloydd/streams/README.md

 - Quick action buttons to open today's note or view the full stream

 ## Commands
-The plugin provides several commands accessible via the Command Palette:
+The plugin provides several commands accessible via the Command Palette and ribbon buttons:

 - **Open Current Stream Today**: Automatically detects which stream the current view belongs to and opens that stream's today note.
 This works whether you're in a file that belongs to a stream, a stream view, or a create file view.
 This is useful when you want to quickly jump to today's note for the current stream context.
+  - **Command Palette**: "Open Current Stream Today"
+  - **Ribbon Button**: 📅 Calendar icon in the left sidebar
 - **Open All Streams View**: Opens the dashboard view showing all streams.
+  - **Command Palette**: "Open All Streams View"
+  - **Ribbon Button**: 📊 Dashboard icon in the left sidebar
 - **Toggle calendar component**: Shows/hides the calendar component.
 - **Toggle calendar compact mode**: Switches between compact and full calendar display.